"He hates crime, he hates due process. He apparently hates his vocal cords, too."

 - Thane from Mass Effect 2 has a perpetual rasp, which seems to be a racial trait for the drell, as Kolyat has a similar (if less pronounced) effect to his voice.
 Wrex, Grunt and the rest of the krogan also have slight rasps to their voices.

-- Ghouls in the Fallout universe speak this way, due to their decomposition (even the women).
+- Ghouls in the Fallout universe speak this way, due to their decomposition (even the women, though they have a slightly higher register).
 Chris Haversam, a perfectly normal human who believes he is a ghoul, speaks with a similar rasp; as you first hear him over a PA it leads you to believe he actually is a ghoul.
 It's averted in the case of Dean Domino of the Dead Money DLC, who seems to have kept his lounge singer voice after all these years.
 Super Mutants and Nightkin also apply.

 - Rexxar and Mannoroth in Warcraft III.